Near-One/fast-bridge-common/README.md

-# spectre-bridge-common
+# fast-bridge-common
-cargo with common code for both protocol and service
+Common code for Fast Bridge protocol and service.